 Few problems are more frustrating than an air conditioner that won’t stay on long enough to cool your home.
-There are a number of underlying issues that can cause your AC unit to short cycle, and it’s important for homeowners to understand what the possible problem could be so they can prepare accordingly.
+Several underlying issues can cause your AC unit to short-cycle, and homeowners need to understand what the possible problem could be so they can prepare accordingly.

 Our team has years of experience resolving all sorts of air conditioning malfunctions, including AC units that refuse to remain operational.
 Allow us to help you understand what the problem might be by reading the blog below!

 When an air conditioner functions properly, it should run between 10 and 15 minutes to cool down the home quickly and efficiently, then shut off before repeating the cycle.
-If your AC only stays operational for a few minutes before shutting down, this is known as system short cycling.
-Short cycling is a fairly common issue that HVAC technicians run into, and the problem has a number of different possible causes.
+If your AC only stays operational for a few minutes before shutting down, this is known as system short-cycling.
+Short-cycling is a fairly common issue that HVAC technicians run into, and the problem has several different possible causes.

-Allowing your unit to continue short cycling without scheduling necessary repairs can cause your air conditioner to experience poor efficiency, performance, and reduced lifespan.
-For this reason, it’s imperative that homeowners identify the issue early and make the appropriate AC repair service arrangements.
+Allowing your unit to continue short-cycling without scheduling necessary repairs can cause your air conditioner to experience poor efficiency, performance, and reduced life span.
+For this reason, homeowners must identify the issue early and make the appropriate AC repairs.

-- Faulty Thermostat: If your thermostat becomes damaged, it can cause your air conditioner to short cycle.
-Even thermostats that are placed in a poor location can cause your AC to shut off prematurely — especially if the thermostat is located near a duct return, is in a sunny location, or is too close to a hot appliance.
+- Faulty thermostat: If your thermostat becomes damaged, it can cause your air conditioner to short-cycle.
+Even thermostats placed in a poor location can cause your AC to shut off prematurely — especially if the thermostat is located near a duct return, sunny location, or hot appliance.

-- Dirty Coils: Dirty or frozen evaporator or condenser coils can prevent the proper transfer of heat, causing the system to overheat and shut down before it should.
+- Dirty coils: Dirty or frozen evaporator or condenser coils can prevent the proper heat transfer, causing the system to overheat and shut down before it should.
 In the event of freezing, the system may shut down until it has had time to thaw.

 Schedule AC Repair in Charleston, SC

-When your air conditioner suffers from frequent system short cycling, Preferred Home Services has the team of top-rated technicians you need to resolve the problem in no time.
-Offering 24/7 emergency AC repair services throughout Charleston, it’s always a good time to schedule air conditioner repair with our team.
+When your air conditioner suffers from frequent system short-cycling, Preferred Home Services has the team of top-rated technicians you need to resolve the problem in no time.
+Offering emergency AC repair services throughout Charleston, it’s always a good time to schedule air conditioner repair with our team.